pymupdf/PyMuPDF/docs/vars.rst

     2048 -- Ignore built-in differences between text appearing in e.g. PDF viewers versus text stored in the PDF.
 See :ref:`AdobeManual`, page 615 for background.
 If set, the **stored** ("replacement" text) is ignored in favor of the displayed text.

+.. py:data:: TEXT_COLLECT_STRUCTURE

+    256 -- Not supported.

+.. py:data:: TEXT_ACCURATE_BBOXES

+    512 -- Calculates exact bboxes for each glyph, instead of relying on the information in the font or PDF document.

+.. py:data:: TEXT_COLLECT_VECTORS

+    1024 -- Not supported.

+.. py:data:: TEXT_IGNORE_ACTUALTEXT

+    2048 -- Do not use ActualText replacement if present.

+.. py:data:: TEXT_STEXT_SEGMENT

+    4096 -- Attempt to segment page into different regions.

 The following constants represent the default combinations of the above for text extraction and searching: